stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-4-monitoring-alerting/alerting.md

 The main goal was to build alerts that are:

-* useful
+- useful
-* low-noise
+- low-noise
-* service-impact focused
+- service-impact focused
-* aware of the difference between degraded redundancy and real outages
+- aware of the difference between degraded redundancy and real outages
+- routed to Discord through Alertmanager

 ---